OtabekAz/qa5-project/_DOCS/user/roles_permissions.md

 ### 1. New
 Initial role after registration.
 This role Created to protect the app from low-quality profiles.
+  * The main task:
+Is in getting account on [https://pasv.us] to identify a person,to give an access to allowed options.
+  * Steps to create a “new” role:
+User have to register on [https://pasv.us/user/register] , and will receive "new" role by default.
+All required fields have to be filled to create the account After registration, user getting assigned with "new" role.
+The ‘new’ role only allows user to edit a person's profile.
+Viewing site materials is not allowed for this role.
+After registration, the user receives an email address (confirmation by email).
+“new” role can be upgraded to “learner” role only with “admin”.

 ### 2. Learner:
  * course: get all ,